Responsibilities of Principal Investigators

 Although most investigators are familiar with some of the paperwork requirements associated with research, there are many reporting requirements which are often overlooked by investigators until problems are encountered with respect to a certain research activity.

 It is important for investigators to prepare and maintain clear documentation of research activities in an attempt to minimize or alleviate unnecessary confusion which may arise during the performance of research and during the course of routine audits carried out by the IRB, the FDA or other sponsoring or regulatory bodies.

 The Investigator signs an Investigator Agreement and submits this to the IRB with the new protocol application.
 If a sub-investigator /coordinator on the protocol is not a UVA employee, they should sign an Unaffiliated Investigator Agreement and submit this to the IRB with the new protocol application.
 The Investigator Agreement /Unaffiliated Investigator Agreement is kept on file in the IRB office with the specific study file.

 Qualifications of Principal Investigator

 The University of Virginia IRB's have set criteria for determining who may be the Principal Investigator on grants and protocols.

-- Only individuals who are paid by UVa may serve as the Principal Investigator.
+- Individuals who are paid by UVa may serve as the Principal Investigator.

-- Emeritus professors and visiting professors are not paid by UVa.
+- Visiting professors are not paid by UVa.

 - Students are NOT allowed to serve as the Principal Investigator.
 If this is a student project, the student MUST be listed as the Study Coordinator and the Faculty Advisor MUST be listed as the Principal Investigator.